ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 		* `lanIdSelector` (object)
 			* description: LanIDSelector selects reference to a Lan to retrieve its LanID.
 			* properties:
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 				* `matchControllerRef` (boolean)
 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
 * `datacenterConfig` (object)
 	* description: A Datacenter, to which the user has access, to provision the ApplicationLoadBalancer in.
 	* properties:
-		* `datacenterId` (string)
-			* description: DatacenterID is the ID of the Datacenter on which the resource should have access.
-It needs to be provided via directly or via reference.
-			* format: uuid
 		* `datacenterIdRef` (object)
 			* description: DatacenterIDRef references to a Datacenter to retrieve its ID.
 			* properties: